CAMPAIGN UPDATE – 07 November 2018:

-We have been informed that our Private Members Bill asking for better access to voting abroad, including more voting stations, will come before the Parliamentary portfolio committee on Tuesday, 23 October.
-If you haven’t already signed the petition then please do so now, and then share to all South Africans abroad so we can get enough signatures to convince the portfolio committee that they need to pass this bill. 👉 https://petitions.da.org.za/p/overseasvoting2019
+We have been informed that our Private Members Bill asking for better access to voting abroad, including more voting stations, is currently before the Home Affairs portfolio committee for review.
+You can help them decide to support this PMB by signing our petition showing your support.
+If you haven’t already signed the petition then please do so now, and then share to all South Africans abroad so we can get enough signatures to convince the portfolio committee that they need to pass this bill. https://petitions.da.org.za/p/overseasvoting2019

 We know that many South Africans living abroad still care very much for the country of their birth, and while they may have many different reasons for being overseas, they still deserve to be able to cast their vote where they live.